Non-minimal flavour violation in $A_4\times SU(5)$ SUSY GUTs with smuon assisted dark matter

+This particular choice for $m_{T_2}$ is an assumption in this work.

 While current limits on ``right-handed'' smuons still allow masses as low as about 100 GeV \cite{ATLAS2014Sleptons}, this first scenario is going to be severely challenged by ongoing LHC searches.
 For this reason, we choose to include a second reference point which is inspired by the first one but features larger smuon and neutralino masses.
 This still allows satisfaction of the relic density constraint due to efficient co-annihilation and avoids LHC limits to be published in the near future.
 Note that, however, the higher smuon mass $m_{\tilde{\mu}_R} \sim 250$ GeV does not resolve the tension between the Standard Model and the experimental value of $(g-2)_{\mu}$.
 Let us emphasize that both reference scenarios capture the essential results of Ref.\ \cite{A4SU5}, namely almost mass-degenerate ``right-handed'' smuon and bino-like neutralino, while all other MSSM states are essentially decoupled.